Frequently Asked Questions

 You may currently select from a variety of time periods including trailing 30, 60, 90, 180, and 365 days, Quarterly, Year to Date, Calendar Year, Fiscal Year, and individual months dating back to January 2002.
 There are also a number of graphing tools you can use to view different reports.
 These tools include:

-The outcomes reports are provided over the web and are updated nightly.
+Most of the outcomes reports are updated nightly.
+Some, including the 60% Rule Report, are updated as information is entered into the system.
 This provides almost real time information for management and quality improvement purposes.

 You may select between three payer classes: Medicare, Non-Medicare and all payers.